ryanmaclean/esrally-docker/README.md

 ## Usage with Elastic Cloud

 Elastic Cloud has a remote server connection and security as well as certs enabled, so our string gets a bit long.
-On top of this, if you're using the trial, the budget allocated for two weeks means that the cluster will be yellow, requiring an optional esrally parameter to allow the test to continue.
+On top of this, if you're using the trial, the budget allocated for two weeks means that the cluster will be yellow, requiring an final third CLUSTERHEALTH Docker ENV var that translates to an esrally parameter which will allow the test to continue.

 For example: